noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 ## Markdown

-WordPress can export content as an XML dump.
+WordPress can export content as XML.
 Which is nice but XML hasn’t been “cool” for a long time.
 After some trial and error I found [Exitwp](https://github.com/thomasf/exitwp) by Thomas Frössman.
 Exitwp is a Python script that converts WordPress XML to [Markdown](http://daringfireball.net/projects/markdown/) files with a YAML header.
 The format of choice for static site generators.

 I had to modify the script several times to get the output I wanted.
 A tedious task for one not fond of, or indeed familiar with, Python.
-Following a final hour of manual editing, I had a directory for all **254 articles** in Markdown format.
+Following a final hour of manual editing, I had a directory of **254 articles** in Markdown format.

 <p class="post__image"><img src="/images/blog/metalsmith-markdown.png" alt="dbushel.com articles in markdown files"></p>

 ## Handlebars Templates

 With content ready, step two was to convert my WordPress theme to [Handlebars](http://handlebarsjs.com/).
-I’d already written a basic Mustache version of my templates so this didn’t long.
-I did need to write several helper functions to replicate functionality used in WordPress.
+I’d already written a basic Mustache version of my templates so this didn’t take long.
+I did need to write several helper functions to replicate WordPress functionality.

-A basic one uses [Moment.js](http://momentjs.com/) to format dates:
+A basic example uses [Moment.js](http://momentjs.com/) to format dates:

 ````javascript
 Handlebars.registerHelper('moment', function(date, format) {